|Once a cake is iced and a design is decided upon, an important

 Paste Colors: These colors are a very concentrated form of color designed to be used in very small quantities.
 Some come in almost liquid form and others are very thick and almost dry.
 If your color comes a little too dry or it dries out after months of use, pour a small amount of glycerin over the dry color and close the lid tightly and let it sit for a couple of days before mixing.
 This will bring it back to usable consistency.
 If some of your paste color jars leak, try cutting a disc from a new Styrofoam meat tray to fit inside the lid.
 Put the Styrofoam disk inside the lid and screw the lid on tight.

-Gels: The gel colors are some of the newest colors available for us.
-Normally coming in small to medium size bottles with a small hole at the top to allow for a drop of color at a time to be squeezed from the bottle.
+Gels: Normally coming in small to medium size bottles with a small hole at the top to allow for a drop of color at a time to be squeezed from the bottle.
 Very strong color and so easy to use.
 Being refillable is also a plus for those much used colors.

 Liquids: There are three kinds of liquid color: liquid paste, airbrush colors, and liquid colors that you buy in the grocery store.
 Most decorators started off with the grocery store liquids, which are very weak compared to the paste colors that are available to us now.
 Liquid paste is a strong concentrate of color which is used like paste colors in small quantities.
 Air brush colors are a specialized form of color for a specific need.
 The air brush requires colors with as few crystals or minerals as possible because of the tiny opening the color must pass through.

-Powders: Since this is the driest form of color available to the decorator, the selection of colors is a little limited.
-Variations from the basic colors must be mixed by the decorator.
+Powders: Since this is the driest form of color available to the decorator, the selection of colors is now wonderful...
 Powdered colors are very strong and should be handled carefully as the powder is very fine and drifts onto cabinets, icing, etc. It will stain porous surfaces, cake tops, etc. Powdered colors come in two types of containers: plastic bags and small jar containers.
 To conserve your color and control the amount used, make a small opening in your container.
 For plastic bags, cut off a small corner and sprinkle color, then fold the corner over and paper clip shut to store.
 The bottles come with a sealed top.
 Do not remove the seal, but punch a small hole in one side with a toothpick or pin and sprinkle out the powdered color.

 Powders: These soft colors are available to allow us to